PelionIoT/cloud-bluetooth-devicelink/README.md

 Now navigate to the web interface at http://localhost:3000 and add your device.

+**Note on macOS:** If you don't see any devices, and `--log-seen-devices` yields your device with an 'unknown' MAC address; start the process with `--mac-os-fix` *once*, then start the process normally.

 ### Options

 * `--log-seen-devices` - logs all devices seen, useful for debugging.